TechWiz-3/linksafe/README.md

 # Linksafe

+## Fast Branch

 Scan your repo for broken links.
 Whitelist links or files you wish to ignore.
 Works in private repos.

+Useful for applications where very fast scanning is required.
+The fast branch uses concurrency, turning link scans that take hours into mere seconds.

 ## Example usage
 ```yaml